Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 LSU Stats and Trends

-- When LSU records more than 16.8 points, it is 2-3 against the spread and 3-2 overall.
+- LSU is 2-3 against the spread and 3-2 overall when the team scores more than 16.8 points.

-- The Tigers have turned the ball over one more time (4 total) than the Wildcats have forced a turnover (3) this season.
+- The Tigers have turned the ball over four times this season, one more turnover than the Wildcats have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.